Top pelvic floor disorders and how to treat them

 - Urinary incontinence is the loss of urine control with exercising, laughing or coughing, or the inability to hold your urine until you can reach a restroom.
 Urinary incontinence can occur at any age but becomes more common as women age.
 Childbirth and weight gain are two common causes of incontinence because these conditions stretch the pelvic floor muscles.

 - Pelvic organ prolapse occurs when the muscles and tissues in your pelvis weaken.
 This allows the pelvic organs, which include the uterus, bladder and rectum, to fall into the vagina.
 Sometimes, one or more of these organs will cause the vagina to bulge beyond the vaginal opening.
-There is a higher risk for women who had children, especially through vaginal delivery.
+There is a higher risk for women who gave birth, especially through vaginal delivery.
 Risk factors also include menopause, being overweight and smoking.
 Nearly half of all women between ages 50 and 79 have this condition.

 - There are a number of urinary tract disorders, such as overactive bladder symptoms, urinary tract infections and bladder pain, that may need the attention of your doctor.